Sanford C. Bernstein Reiterates €25.00 Price Target for Renault (EPA:RNO)

-Renault (EPA:RNO – Get Rating) has been given a €25.00 ($26.60) price target by equities researchers at Sanford C. Bernstein in a research report issued to clients and investors on Monday, Borsen Zeitung reports.
-Sanford C. Bernstein’s price target suggests a potential downside of 0.73% from the stock’s current price.
+Renault (EPA:RNO – Get Rating) has been assigned a €25.00 ($26.88) price objective by research analysts at Sanford C. Bernstein in a research note issued on Monday, Borsen Zeitung reports.
+Sanford C. Bernstein’s price objective indicates a potential downside of 2.99% from the company’s previous close.

 Renault SA designs, manufactures, sells, and distributes vehicles in France and internationally.
 The company operates through Automotive, AVTOVAZ, Sales Financing, and Mobility Services segments.
 It offers passenger and light commercial, and electric vehicles primarily under the Renault, Dacia, Renault Samsung Motors, Alpine, LADA, Jinbei & Huaasong, and Eveasy, as well as under the Nissan, Datsun, and Infiniti brands.